 Get ready for two packed days full of shooting, post-production and printing.

-What could be better?
+(With an emphasis on the post-production and Printing) What could be better?
 Shooting in the gorgeous Palouse region of Washington state and learning how to make awesome gallery-quality prints from your own photography!

-6:30 p.m.
+5:30 p.m.
 We’ll head to another location for sunset shooting.
-This is our last shoot and we won’t be able to print these images but we’ll still get some good images somewhere.
+This is our last scheduled shoot and we won’t be able to print these images but we’ll still get some good images somewhere.
 If we revisit Steptoe Butte we’ll be sure to look at “the tree” if we failed to do that previously.

 PRINTING: This workshop is primarily focused on the printing aspect of photography.
 We’ll spend many hours looking at all the nuanced steps we need to take in order to get excellent, predictable and beautiful prints from your photography.
 I do promise to teach you the techniques and tips I’ve learned from over 10 years of fine-art printing.
 But with the limited time we have available I don’t promise to be able to dial everything in to perfection.
 We’ll get you down the right path though 🙂